vilarneto/pyrtable/README.md

 Pyrtable is compatible with Python 3.7 and 3.8.
 Previous 3.x versions may or may not work.
 Python 2.x is not supported at all.

-## Technical documentation?
+## Documentation

-Ok, you got me.
-You can inspect `pyrtable.fields` to see all available fields and guess filter syntax from `pyrtable/filters/q.py`.
-I'd really appreciate some collaboration to create a decent documentation!
+Technical documentation is available at https://pyrtable.readthedocs.io.

 ## Questions, bug reports, improvements